-Although a formal steering Group was not set up specifically to take this Action Plan revision forward, a number of meetings have been held which have included Highways England (both the route manager covering the A35 and the Air Quality Technical Lead), Public Health Dorset colleagues, planning team, and Dorset Council transport planners.
-The meetings have involved setting out the background to the air quality issue in Dorset, the process of the Action Plan, work undertaken on air quality (modelling work completed for Chideock in 2019) and gaining input and insight into existing and future policy measures within Dorset and how these may assist in the implementation of measures within this Plan (and vice versa).
+Although a formal steering group was not set up specifically to take this action plan revision forward, a number of meetings have been held which have included Highways England (both the route manager covering the A35 and the air quality technical lead), Public Health Dorset colleagues, planning team, and Dorset Council transport planners.
+The meetings have involved setting out the background to the air quality issue in Dorset, the process of the action plan, work carried out on air quality (modelling work completed for Chideock in 2019) and gaining input and insight into existing and future policy measures within Dorset and how these may assist in the implementation of measures within this plan (and the other way around).
 Some discussions around the evaluation of the measures included were also held.
 Highways England are key to the implementation of the transport measures for the A35 within the plan, and their input is paramount to the success of this plan.
-However, as the aim is for wider collaboration and reductions in emissions more generally across the county, public health, transport, planning and climate change colleagues have also been invaluable in the drafting of the plan.
-The officers involved will continue to be fully involved, and consulted on as the process continues, through comment on this draft report, and following a wider consultation.